jacobdj117/backup_manager/README.md

 ### Configs

-Because Backup Manager frequently needs to be used to perform the same operatino multiple times to backup multiple stages of a project, it maintains a config file that can be used to easily rerun an operation multiple times.
+Because Backup Manager frequently needs to be used to perform the same operation multiple times to backup multiple stages of a project, it maintains a config file that can be used to easily rerun an operation multiple times.
 This config file is a JSON file located in the directory that Backup Manager is run from (TODO - this should be the directory where Backup Manager is located).
 Each config contains a title, a set of source directories, and a set of output directories.

 The first time Backup Manager is run for a particular config, every source and destination directory must be specified along with the config's name.
 On all subsequent runs for a particular config, only the config name needs to be specified.